fastdemo/autobing/README.md

 ## Credits

-- **Iago** - a Japanese learning app.
-Their mascot art style is the inspiration for Autobing's mascot, Shion Yorigami *(aka Poverty God, aka the kind of people who would use this extension lol)* from Touhou Project!
+- **Iago** - A Japanese learning app.
+Their art style is the inspiration for Autobing's mascot.
+- **Touhou Project** - The character from the anime Autobing's mascot was based from, Shion Yorigami! *(aka Poverty God, aka the kind of people who would use this extension lol)*

 This is a completely open-source project and I have no intentions of profiting from this.
 If you're uncomfortable with any of the borrowed assets, feel free to reach out and I'll take it down!